willkoehler/my_blog/_drafts/2017-01-25-react-navigation-shared-element-transition-2.md

 Do you really believe that there is a single image being shared between the grid and detail screens?

 Let's reveal the magic trick!
 The truth: nothing is shared and there is still a separate image on each scene.
-In fact it's very difficult, [if not impossible](TODO), to share a view across two view hierarchies in React.
 Most of the animation happens on an extra overlay visible only during the transition.
+BTW: It's in fact very difficult, [if not impossible](TODO), to share a view across two view hierarchies in React.

 It goes like this:

 - **When the transition is about to start:** We show the overlay and clone the shared views onto the overlay.
 The detail scene is rendered but invisible, allowing us to calculate the bounding boxes of the shared views.
 - **During the transition:** Using the aforementioned bounding boxes, we animate the cloned views on the overlay.